-Low blood pressure readings, or hypertension, has numerous causes.
+Low blood pressure readings, or hypotension, has numerous causes.
 The solution in many cases is simply using the water cures protocol.

 The blood in your arteries has two pressures it works at.
 One measurement is the split second when the heart is at rest.
 One is the pressure when the heart is pumping.
 This high and low occurs with each beat of the heart.